ave-llan/grammar-graph/README.md

 guide.choices()        =>  ['the']
 ```

-You can also check the full construct at any point in time.
+You can also check all the possible constructs at any point in time.
 In this case, we will see that even though `'the'` is the only possible first terminal, there are actually two possible paths for the construction.
 ```js
 guide.constructs()     =>
 [ 'the Noun RelativeClause VerbPhrase', 'the Noun VerbPhrase' ]
 ```
-To get to this point, the Guide has expanded `'Sentence'` => `'NounPhrase VerbPhrase'` => `'the Noun RelativeClause VerbPhrase' OR 'the Noun VerbPhrase'`.
+To get to this point, the Guide has expanded `'Sentence'` => `'NounPhrase VerbPhrase'` => `'the Noun RelativeClause VerbPhrase'` **or** `'the Noun VerbPhrase'`.
 It stops at this point because it has reached terminal symbol `'the'` in both possible paths.

 `'the'` is the only choice, so let's choose it.
 We can then check our construction and possible constructs.